 Using Mouse Traps

 Another tactic that can help control mice is setting up traps within your home in areas where they are likely to access.
 The most widely used traps are classic snap traps which are typically set flush to the walls, with trigger plates directly facing the wall.
 Zapper traps work by luring the pest into enclosures and then delivering an electric shock that kills them However, they cost significantly higher than other models of traps and normally use batteries.
 Homeowners can also use glue boards.
-The pest will be caught in and unable to set themselves free, eventually dying of hypothermia.
+The pest will be caught in and unable to set themselves free, eventually dying of hypothermia which might not be the most humane option out there.
 Important to note is that for best results, the traps have to be set up properly.
 Further, you should keep in mind that the mice may soon start avoiding the traps or areas where you’ve set up traps.

 Does Electronic Mouse Control Work?